EnricoPittini/Barcodes-verification/README.md

 - `guide-barcode-verification.pdf`: description of linear barcodes print quality verification.
 - `report.pdf`: description of the solution.

+Instead, for an in-depth view of the functions interfaces, check out the documentation and the doc-strings.

 ## Description
 Given an image containing a barcode, the task consists in verifying the print quality of the barcode, by computing some quality parameters.